 OK, start that 15 minute timer and GO!

 Great job!
 Good for you!
-Come back again tomorrow and let’s work on some more organizing projects that you can do in 15 or 30 minutes to keep you on track for 31 days of clutter-free living.
+Come back again tomorrow and let’s work on more organizing projects that you can do in 15 or 30 minutes to keep you on track for 31 days of clutter-free living.

 I’d love to hear about your success throughout the month.
 Of course, if you leave a comment here, lots of people will cheer you on.
 But I’ve also opened up a whole new place for us: The HeartWork Organizing Peaceful, Clutter-Free Living Facebook Group.
 Just click and ask to join.
 There’s no fee, no membership ritual, no funny business…but we will recognize each other by our organizing projects!
 Come on over and meet me there today!